hanabi/hanabi.github.io/Reference.md

 ### The Patch Finesse (Weak Form)

 * Keeping the section on *Patch Finesse* stipulations in mind, we can also describe a third type of *Patch Finesse*.
 * It is possible to perform a *Patch Finesse* in the same way as a *Strong Patch Finesse*, but without having the other copy of the card in the trash.
-In this situation, it is harder to see that a *Patch Finesse* is occuring, as it is much more likely to be a more-ordinary *Finesse with a Lie Component*.
+In this situation, it is harder to see that a *Patch Finesse* is occurring, as it is much more likely to be a more-ordinary *Finesse with a Lie Component*.
 * However, if the problem card is exactly one-away from playable, and the original *Finesse with a Lie Component* was just a **bad** move, or if it could have been done in some more simpler way without a big lie, then players should interpret the move as a *Patch Finesse*.

 ### The Patch Gentleman's Discard